Prakshil/Stock_Price_Prediction-model/README.md

    - tensorflow (or keras for TF backend)
    - streamlit

+   *Snowflake Streamlit note:* TensorFlow is not currently available in the Snowflake package repository.
+The app now detects this automatically and falls back to a lightweight scikit-learn multilayer perceptron for predictions.
+To use that path, omit TensorFlow from your Snowflake package list.

 2. Open and run the notebook `stock_price.ipynb` to:
    - Download data
    - Train the LSTM model